RijulGulati/yt-audio/README.md

 - URL: Youtube playlist/title URL.
 - PATH (optional): Path where this particular playlist/title will be saved.
 Provide absolute PATH here.

+All custom arguments are visible in --help [`$ yt-audio --help`]

 The default save PATH is **$HOME/Music**.
 PATH can be configured by user in config file (OUTPUT_DIRECTORY = \<dir>).
 For playlists, one more directory of \<PlaylistName> is created where all playlist records are saved.

 #### Keeping track of downloaded titles/playlists
 yt-audio has an added feature of keeping track of audio files using **file's metadata**.
 This removes the requirement of additional archive file to store title(s) info (option provided by youtube-dl).

+User can specify any of the two ways to keep track of downloaded titles.
+(By default, downloaded titles are **not tracked**)

+_**Using File Metadata**_

+To use file's metadata, pass `--use-metadata` argument to yt-audio.
+To use metadata everytime, you can set `USE_METADATA = 1` in config file.
+Metadata method requires following to work:
+- `--add-metadata` argument to youtube-dl (`--add-metadata` argument is added by yt-audio by default.
+If you don't want this, you can re-configure youtube-dl command in config).

+_Known limitations of using metadata method_
+- I have tried this method with both MP3 and M4A format.
+MP3 works fine.
+M4a does not work.

+**_Using Archive File_**

 To use archive file method, pass `--use-archive` argument to yt-audio.
 To use archive file everytime with yt-audio, you can set `USE_ARCHIVE = 1` in config file.
 This will create 'records.txt' file in title's download location.

 `--use-archive` flag simply passes youtube-dl's `--download-archive FILE` argument to youtube-dl.
 You can pass your own filename to youtube-dl as well with `--ytdl-args \"--download-archive FILE\"`.
 More info about ['--ytdl-args']() argument.

+    # Enable metadata
+    $ yt-audio --use-metadata [URL/custom_args]

     # Enable archive file - creates records.txt file
     $ yt-audio --use-archive [URL/custom_args]